- Vishal Sikka makes several false statements about HANA in this interview with Dennis Howlett.

 This is different than analytics views we have seen on projects.
-But most of what SAP is offering here is not different.
+But most of what SAP is offering here is not unusual.

-It is very easy for SAP to bankroll giving away a database and analytics front end to universities to have them give feedback on the solution.
+It is effortless for SAP to bankroll, giving away a database and analytics front end to universities to have them give feedback on the solution.
 And in return for a free SAP solution, they can have a researcher come and extolled the virtues of what they received for free.
 But if SAP Medical Research Insights were a “thing” it would show up in the search history, and it barely registers.

 Is More Money on Expensive IT the Answer to the Cancer Paradox?

 Furthermore, if the issue with cancer is a lack of technology or funding?
 The US has the highest health care expenditures in the world at $10,000 per person per year but only scores down by Costa Rica (36th in the world), which uses significantly less technology in its medical system, in health outcomes.
 Costa Rica spends around $2000 per person per year.